Ask Experts Questions for FREE Help!

 Main blower fan upper limit switch works fine.

-On a hunch, I installed a seperate ground wire for the flame sensor. (from the sensor mounting bracket to the burner ground on the control module.)
+On a hunch, I installed a separate ground wire for the flame sensor. (from the sensor mounting bracket to the burner ground on the control module.)
 Now burner stays on, but exhaust fan won't quit when the flame turns off!
 Darn thing is chock full of gremlins.

 But, I have found a clue for that problem too.
 It seems if I tap the exhaust fan relay the exhaust fan will turn off.
 I am guessing the relay is sticking and needs to be replaced.
 The relay is located up near the top of the burner chamber albeit on the control panel side.
 Does it incorporate a high temp limit too?
 If so, it might explain everything.
 If not, a marginal flame sensor and a sticky relay make a nice combo explanation.